DHTMLX/docs-diagram/docs/api/diagram/linetitlemousedown_event.md

 ### Description

-@short: fires when a pointing device button is pressed while the pointer is over a text element of a line
+@short: Fires when a pointing device button is pressed while the pointer is over a text element of a line

 ### Usage

 ~~~js